btozer/gmg/README.md

 **Step 3: Get gmg**

-Download or git clone the gmg github repository.
-To download, navigate to:
+Download or "git clone" the gmg github repository.

+*Option 1.
+Download:*

+In your browser, navigate to:

     https://github.com/btozer/gmg

 Use the green *"clone or download"* button on the right hand side of the page to download a .zip of GMG.
 Unzip this directory.

+*Option 2. git clone:*

-or if you have git installed, simply use git on the command line:
+If you have git installed, simply use git on the command line:

     git clone https://github.com/btozer/gmg.git